 Following the success of his critically acclaimed short music film Sound of Vladivostok, Marios Joannou Elia was asked to create something similar for a city that reigned as the capital of Japan for more than 1,000 years.
 And so, in 2018 began his latest endeavor: Sound of Kyoto.

-Over three years, 560 musicians, 18 original compositions, 4,000 video clips, 10,300 documentary photos and 1,650 sounds later, the ambitious project is now in post-production.
-By the end of the summer, we will have an idea of when screenings will start.
+Over three years, 560 musicians, 18 original compositions, 4,000 video clips, 10,300 documentary photos and 1,650 sounds later, the ambitious project is now in post-production, with screening details coming soon.

 “This project was not just a personal goal for me to make another piece of music,” Elia tells TW.
 “From the outset, the intention was to musicalize the city and mobilize its citizens to take part in an initiative that represents them and the place they live.
 It’s a contemporary audio-visual portrait of their hometown.”